iyer1729/PE-USGC/README.md

 # PE-USGC: Posture Estimation-based Unsupervised Spatial Gaussian Clustering

 ## Overview
 **PE-USGC** is an algorithm designed for the supervised classification of near-duplicate human motion using an unsupervised clustering approach.
-It leverages spatial Gaussian clustering and posture estimation to categorize and classify human motion data more effectively.
+It uses spatial Gaussian clustering and posture estimation to categorize and classify human motion data more effectively.

 ## YouTube
 https://www.youtube.com/watch?v=1yVW5Dxf3lw